 Sensitivity assessment.
-Fucus spiralis is found in the middle of its natural temperature range in the British Isles and may be tolerant to an increase in 5 °C for one month or an increase of 2 °C for one year.
-It must be taken into consideration that there may be a level of acclimatization within Fucus spiralis to a specific area, and that a localized increase in temperature may have negative impacts on a local population.
-At the benchmark of this pressure it is possible that there may be some reduction in the reproductive success of other species within the biotope if an increase in temperature were to occur.
+Fucus spiralis is found in the middle of its natural temperature range in the British Isles and will be tolerant to an increase in 5 °C for one month or an increase of 2 °C for one year.
+At the benchmark of this pressure it is possible that there may be some reduction in the reproductive success of other species within the biotope.
 Resistance and consequently the resilience are assessed as 'High', so that the biotope is 'Not Sensitive' to this pressure at the pressure benchmark.

-Temperature decrease (local)
+Temperature decreaseHig(local)Q: H